arinyaho/matters/_posts/2025-12-13-rag-security-1-en.md

 - which documents became candidates
 - which documents ended up in top‑k results
 - which queries repeat (patterns/frequency)
-- what topics users appear to seek (behavioral signals)
+- what topics users appear to seek (behavioural signals)
 - and where all of this persists (logs/caches/metrics)

 Observability is not only about plaintext—derived representations (e.g., embeddings) can also become sensitive signals depending on system conditions, so *what remains* matters.